 Step Two: Regularly Monitor Privileged User Activity

-You can get by monitoring and logging a select few actions or a sample of actions for non-privileged users.
+You can get by with monitoring and logging a select few actions or a sample of actions for non-privileged users.
 But this is a luxury you can’t afford with privileged users.

 You must monitor all privileged user usage—every activity, every click, every deviation.